pilsnerfrajz/disco/README.md

 sudo ./bin/disco
 ```

- In case there are issues when building the executable, `libpcap` may not be installed on your system.
+ In case there are issues while building the executable, `libpcap` may not be installed on your system.
 Follow the steps in the next section to install the required dependencies.

 ## Dependencies
 Disco uses [libpcap](https://www.tcpdump.org/) to enable macOS users to send raw Ethernet frames and to filter received packets.
 To avoid having to write platform-dependent code, this library is required on Linux as well.